-The USER IO connector on the rear panel of these units exposes several digital outputs.
+Function:The USER IO connector on the rear panel of these units exposes several digital outputs.
 These functions set and return the status of the outputs on the rack modules, or the motherboard of the controller unit hosting the single channel controller card.
-These flags are returned in a single 32-bit integer parameter and can are described below.

 These flags are returned in a single 32-bit integer parameter and can provide additional useful status information for client application development.
-The individual bits (flags) of the 32-bit integer value
+The individual bits (flags) of the 32-bit integer value are described below.